catherinecat1/SensorApp/README.md

 ## Architecture

-The application follows a microservices architecture:
+The application follows an architecture -

 - Backend: Node.js with Express.js
 - Database: PostgreSQL for persistent storage